danth6961/tsp-rebalance-app/docs/module_weakness_review.md

 - STLFSI
 - MOVE

 That means the engine can accidentally double-count the same macro theme in different forms.
-This may be intentional, but it can also overweight one macro idea too much.
+For example, tighter policy can hurt valuation, liquidity, market stress, and central bank stance all at once.
+That may be intentional, but it can overweight one macro idea too much.

-#### C. Emergency logic may still be too sticky if not carefully calibrated
+#### C. Emergency logic may be too sticky if not carefully calibrated
 If stress or panic triggers are too sensitive, the engine may become defensive too often and stay there too long.

 #### D. Risk-On may remain hard to reach